addiittya2006/HealthKeep/README.md

 Suggesting the Amount of Calories to be Consumed to stay Healthy.<br>

 ###TODO
-* Not implemented still the Latest Date Results.
+✅ Not implemented still the Latest Date Results.<br>
-* DB is not returning Correct Results.(Some problem with the Date format)
+✅ DB is not returning Correct Results.(Some problem with the Date format)<br>
+UI is still Ugly and under Improvement